 Use a Decentralized VPN (dVPN)

-You can learn more about what a dVPN is, and there are a number of options out there, but I’m really impressed with both Mysterium and another popular one called Sentinel.
+You can learn more about decentralized VPNs, and there are a number of options out there, but I’m really impressed with both Mysterium and another popular one called Sentinel.

 If you’re looking for a more long-term alternative to a VPN service, this is the one I think is most likely to completely disrupt the entire commercial VPN industry.